-Solar that saves water
+Building solar that saves water in California

 The California Solar Canal Initiative: exploring what it would take to install solar panels over 4,000 miles of open canals—and help Californians save water, energy, and money.